EloyFarina/Red-Faction-1-Bomb-Auto-Defuser/README.md

 Once everything is configured, you can start the solver.

 ## ▶️ Demo video
-Here you can embed a YouTube video showing how the tool works:
+Showing how the tool works:

 [![Watch the video](https://img.youtube.com/vi/nyAR0xqYvnk/0.jpg)](https://youtu.be/nyAR0xqYvnk)